Lamprecht-Tate Formula: Notation and Preliminaries

 where

 \textbf{Gauss sums:} Let $\chi$ be a multiplicative and $\psi$ an additive character of $k_q$.
-Then the Gauss sum $G(\chi,\psi)$ is define by
+Then the Gauss sum $G(\chi,\psi)$ is defined by

-In the following theorem for quadratic characters of $k_q$ we can give explicit formula of Gauss sums. \begin{thm}[\cite{LN}, p.
-199, Theorem 5.15] Let $k_q$ be a finite field with $q=p^s$, where $p$ is an odd prime and $s\in\mathbb{N}$.
-Let $\chi$ be the quadratic character of $k_q$ and let $\psi$ be the canonical additive character of $k_q$.
+In the following theorem we recall a known explicit formula for the Gauss sum associated with the nontrivial quadratic character of $k_q^\times$. \begin{thm}[\cite{LN}, p.
+199, Theorem 5.15] Let $k_q$ be a finite field with $q=p^s$ elements, where $p$ is an odd prime and $s\in\mathbb{N}$.
+Let $\chi$ be the nontrivial quadratic character of $k_q$ and let $\psi$ be the canonical additive character of $k_q$.
 Then

 \end{thm}